FAQs

 Mission, KS 66202

-We treat emergencies and urgent care conditions during business hours.
-For emergencies and urgent care visits, we ask that you call ahead so we can prepare for your arrival.
+A veterinarian at our clinic can treat emergencies and urgent care conditions during business hours.
+For emergencies and urgent care visits, we ask that you call ahead so that we can prepare for your arrival.

 Symptoms may include: